OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

 Some drivers (at least the HDF5, GTiff, and Zarr) already handle float16 by exposing it as float32, using software conversion routines. float16 is now supported directly, i.e., without converting to float32.
-In other drivers, the current behaviour is retained, which automatically converts float16 to float32.
+In other drivers, the current behavior is retained, which automatically converts float16 to float32.

 For simplicity there will be no new functions handling attributes for